SAT: Function

-U.S. states in blue had more seniors in the class of 2024 who took the SAT than the ACT while those in red had more seniors taking the ACT than the SAT.
+U.S. states in blue had more seniors in the class of 2025 who took the SAT than the ACT while those in red had more seniors taking the ACT than the SAT.

 Historically, the SAT was more widely used by students living in coastal states and the ACT was more widely used by students in the Midwest and South; in recent years, however, an increasing number of students on the East and West coasts have been taking the ACT.
 Since 2007, all four-year colleges and universities in the United States that require a test as part of an application for admission will accept either the SAT or ACT, and as of Fall 2022, more than 1400 four-year colleges and universities did not require any standardized test scores at all for admission, though some of them were planning to apply this policy only temporarily due to the coronavirus pandemic.

 SAT test-takers are given 2 hours and 14 minutes to complete the test (plus a 10-minute break between the Reading and Writing section and the Math section), and as of 2024 the test costs US$60, plus additional fees for late test registration, registration by phone, registration changes, rapid delivery of results, delivery of results to more than four institutions, result deliveries ordered more than nine days after the test, and testing administered outside the United States, as applicable, and fee waivers are offered to low-income students within the U.S. and its territories.
 Scores on the SAT range from 400 to 1600, combining test results from two 200-to-800-point sections: the Mathematics section and the Evidence-Based Reading and Writing section.
-Although taking the SAT, or its competitor the ACT, is required for freshman entry to many colleges and universities in the United States, during the late 2010s, many institutions made these entrance exams optional, but this did not stop the students from attempting to achieve high scores as they and their parents were skeptical of what "optional" means in this context.
+Although taking the SAT, or its competitor the ACT, is required for entry to many colleges and universities in the United States, during the late 2010s, many institutions made these entrance exams optional, but this did not stop the students from attempting to achieve high scores as they and their parents were skeptical of what "optional" meant in this context.
 In fact, the test-taking population was increasing steadily, and while this may have resulted in a long-term decline in scores, experts cautioned against using this to gauge the scholastic levels of the entire U.S. population.

-Scores are typically released two to four weeks after the exam.
-SAT weekends are typically released after two weeks, with SAT school day being more variable.
+Weekend test scores are typically released around two weeks after the test, while those from school days can take up to four.
 Students may be able to cancel their scores up to one week after their exam.